Every Credit Score Explained

 FICO Score 9

 Launched in 2014.
-The FICO Score 9 has been slowly gaining adoption but still less common than FICO 8.
+The FICO Score 9 can include rental data and has been slowly gaining adoption but is still less common than FICO 8.
 Some banks, credit unions, and personal loan lenders have switched, but many mortgage and auto lenders remain on older models.
+In this model, medical debt has less of a negative impact compared to other types of collections, and once paid, collections no longer count against your score at all.

 FICO Score 10 and 10T

 Launched in 2020, the FICO 10 Suite includes the base FICO 10 model and a more advanced FICO 10T model that uses trended data.
 Adoption is still limited, but some large institutions have begun testing out these models.
+FICO 10 scores have heavier penalties for consumers who take on unsecured personal loans to consolidate debt but then accumulate new balances afterward.

 Industry-Specific FICO Scores